lakshya620/shell/README.md

-# Your Shell Project
+# My Shell Project

-Your Shell Project is a simple implementation of a shell in C++.
+My Shell Project is a simple implementation of a shell in C++.
 It provides a command-line interface that allows users to interact with the system by entering and executing commands.

 ## Features